 - Click ‘OK’ to save the changes and close the Disk Management window.

 - Now, restart your PC to check whether it can access the external hard drive correctly or not.

 Solution 5: Enable Hidden or Empty Drives

-Some computers by default hide all the empty drives from the File Explorer.
+Some computers by default hide all the empty drives from File Explorer.
 It is a useful feature for those who connect too many hard drives at the same time to their PC.
-Thus, they require preferences to view that hard drive which is not empty.
-However, empty or hidden hard drives might cause problems for accessing external hard drives.
+Thus, they require preferences to view that hard drive that is not empty.
+However, empty or hidden hard drives might cause problems in accessing external hard drives.
 So, follow these steps to deal with this problem.

-- Press Windows logo key and ‘S’ together to access the search bar.
+- Press the Windows logo key and ‘S’ together to access the search bar.

 - Enter ‘cmd’ in the Windows search bar in order to open a Command Prompt window.

 - Right-click on the first option of the search results and choose ‘Command Prompt(Admin).’

 - Then, copy and paste the command, ‘set devmgr_show_nonpresent_devices=1’ in the elevated command line, and press the ‘Enter’ key.